Student Loan Debt Statistics For 2019

 The latest student loan debt statistics for 2018 have reached epic proportions.
 Student loan debt is now the second highest consumer debt category – behind only mortgage debt – and higher than both credit cards and auto loans.

-According to Make Lemonade, there are more than 44 million borrowers with $1.4 trillion in student loan debt in the U.S. alone.
+According to Make Lemonade, there are more than 44 million borrowers who collectively owe $1.5 trillion in student loan debt in the U.S. alone.
 The average student in the Class of 2017 has about $40,000 in student loan debt, compared with $37,172 in student loan debt for the Class of 2016.

 Here are the latest student loan debt statistics for graduate school student loan debt:

 Veterinary School: $140,000